elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

 5. Read the theme instructions for basic configuration (i.e. `config.yaml` or `config.toml`)
 6. Edit `config.yaml` or `config.toml`
 7. Use `hugo new content/posts/POST.md` to create a new post
-8. Set `draft: false` after you are done drafting a post
+8. Use `hugo serve -D` when drafting the post
-9. Use `hugo serve -D` when drafting the post
+9. Set `draft: false` after you are done drafting a post
 10. Use `hugo -d docs` when you are ready to push your website
-11. You can use precommit hooks to automate the step above
+11. Commit and push to origin (GitHub)
-12. Commit and push to origin (GitHub)
+12. To update themes, use `git submodule update --remote --merge`
-13. To update a theme, use `cd themes/THEME && git pull`
+13. You can use pre-commit hooks to automate steps 10 and 12 before every commit

 ## Other Resources